ReanSchwarzer1/ComprehensivePauschLabResources/README.md

 <h2 align="center"> A comprehensive collection of resources for various domains under Pausch Lab. </h2>

-<h2 align="center"> YouTube channels that talk about Game Desgign. </h2>
+<h2 align="center"> YouTube channels that talk about Game Design. </h2>
-This does NOT include tutorial channels, LetsPlayers, programming, how to market your game stuff etc. I kept the list to mostly stuff about theory on what makes a good game.
-Enjoy.
+This does NOT include tutorial channels, LetsPlayers, programming, how to market your game stuff etc.

 8-bit Music Theory https://www.youtube.com/channel/UCeZLO2VgbZHeDcongKzzfOw